gacou54/pyorthanc/README.md

 $ pip install pyorthanc
 ```

-#### Specific version
-If you are looking for a specific version, look here: https://gitlab.physmed.chudequebec.ca/gacou54/pyorthanc/tags.

 Example of usage
 ----------------
 Be sure that Orthanc is running.
 The default URL (if running locally) is `http://localhost:8042`.